 To activate the benefit, all you have to do is book the rental car using the credit card that has the benefit attached and decline the rental agency’s damage waiver.

 Then, if you get into an accident, you’ll let the agency know, file a claim with your primary auto insurance first, and then another with your credit card company.
-Unless your credit card provides primary coverage, then you'll go straight to the credit card company.
+If your credit card already provides primary coverage, you'll go straight to the credit card company.

 Credit card rental car insurance typically provides secondary coverage.
 This means that you must file a claim with your primary insurance first (in this case, your own auto insurance) and then file a claim with your secondary insurance to help cover whatever’s left.